 Since then, Papermill Media has grown into a two-million-dollar business with a team of 16 employees.

 The final word on trust vs sole trader structures

 If you’re looking to change business structures, it’s critical to weigh the pros and cons of sole trader vs trust structures.
 Answer the following questions, and you’ll soon know if a trust structure is right for you.

 - Do I expect my business to grow beyond a sole trader structure?

 - What is the nature of the trust I'm looking to create?

 - Who will I appoint as the trustee?

 - What is the extent of the entitlement the beneficiaries receive?

 - Am I prepared to keep strict financial records?

-When the switch is made correctly, changing from a sole trader to a trust structure is a move that will have positive long-term consequences.
+When the switch is made correctly, changing from a sole trader partnership to a trust company structure is a move that will have positive long-term consequences.